datacite/schema-docs/docs/properties/recommended_optional/property_distribution.rst

 **Occurrences:** 1

-**Definition:** The URI leading to a content provided by a repository using a valid protocol.
+**Definition:** The URI leading to content provided by a repository using a valid protocol.

 **Allowed values, examples, other constraints:**